WHO?

 BOOKS AND CATALOGUES

-Dutoit A., Odgers J. and Sharr A. (eds), Quality in Architecture (London: Routledge, 2009; forthcoming)
+Dutoit A., Odgers J. and Sharr A. (eds), Quality Out of Control: Standards for Measuring Architecture (London: Routledge, 2010)

 Sharr A., Heidegger for Architects (London: Routledge, 2007)